-Here it is all about the fish dumplings – they may not be the most beautiful dumpling you've ever eaten, but they have some serious Chinese pedigree behind them.
-These little, tasty parcels are all handmade and the filling features plenty of fragrant ginger and coriander root.
+Here it is all about the fish dumplings – they might not be the most beautiful dumplings you've ever eaten, but they have some serious Chinese pedigree behind them.
+These little, tasty parcels are all handmade, and the filling features plenty of fragrant ginger and coriander root.

 Until Tora Dumplings arrived on Brunswick Street, we didn’t realise that Fitzroy had been missing a dedicated dumpling house for years.
-The menu at Tora is short by dumpling house standards but those in the know head straight for the house specialities, signified by the tiger logo next to the menu item.
-Do yourself a favour and order the pork and prawn wonton dumplings with a peanut and sesame sauce.
-The sauce is more like a smooth, slightly spicy satay than tahini, and coats the boiled wonton skins in a velvety nutty drizzle.
+The menu at Tora is short by dumpling house standards, but those in the know head straight for the house specialities, signified by the tiger logo next to the menu item.
+Do yourself a favour and order the pork-and-prawn wonton dumplings with a peanut-and-sesame sauce.
+The sauce is more like a smooth, slightly spicy satay than tahini, and it coats the boiled wonton skins in a velvety nutty drizzle.

 The Shanghai Dumpling House has been a part of the Chinatown culinary scene since, well, forever.
 Don’t let the near-inevitable queue put you off – things move quickly.
 Within 10 or so minutes, you'll be presented with all the dumplings you can eat.

 At OTH it’s all about the cha (tea).
 The food selection is moderate, and except on weekends it’s tray service, but the ha gow are sweet, the Peking duck is on the money, and the tea offering is the second to none.
 Try the rich duck dumplings countered by a fat-busting Irn Buddha oolong brew.